liangzheng816/OfficeDocs-SharePoint/migration/how-to-migrate-file-share-content-to-SPO-using-AzureDataBox.md

 The following steps relate to SharePoint:

 1. Create a VM in the Azure portal and mount the Azure file share on it.
-2. On the Azure VM, install SPMT.
+2. Install SPMT on the Azure VM.
 3. Using the Azure file share as the SOURCE, run SPMT.
 4. Complete the final steps of SPMT.
 5. Verify and confirm your data.